Asa Faulkner

-Asa Faulkner (July 16, 1802 - July 29, 1886) was an American businessman and politician.
+Asa Faulkner (July 16, 1802 – July 29, 1886) was an American businessman and politician.
 He served in the Tennessee House of Representatives and the Tennessee Senate.

 Early life

 Asa Faulkner was born on July 16, 1802, in Edgefield County, South Carolina.
 His father was Dr. Archibald Faulkner and his mother, Rebecca Burkhalter.
 His father was of English descent, a fourth-generation Marylander.
 His mother was of German Quaker descent.
 His parents settled in Warren County, Tennessee when he was 6.

 Career

 Faulkner began his career by working for a woollen mill from 1812 to 1830, when he built his own.
 He also acquired a cotton gin and built a dam, and became wealthy by the 1840s.
+His house and mill were still standing as landmarks on Charles Creek near McMinnville as of 1931.
 Faulkner sold "Faulkner Jeans."
 He was "the nestor of all of Warren County's manufacturing interests, and spent all his long life in founding, nourishing and sustaining them."

 Faulkner joined the Whig Party.
 During the American Civil War, he supported the Union Army.
 He served as a member of the Tennessee House of Representatives from 1865 to 1866, and as a member of the Tennessee Senate from 1869 to 1871.